vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 ### Kind cluster

-During the deployment of the management cluster, either from the installer interface or the CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a [Kubernetes in Docker](https://kind.sigs.k8s.io/), `kind`, cluster on the bootstrap machine.
-Then, Tanzu Community Edition uses it to provision the final management cluster to the platform of your choice, depending on whether you are deploying to Azure, vSphere, AWS, or Docker.
-After the deployment of the management cluster finishes successfully, Tanzu deletes the temporary `kind` cluster.
+During the deployment of the management or standalone cluster, either from the installer interface or the CLI, Tanzu Kubernetes Grid creates a temporary management cluster using a [Kubernetes in Docker](https://kind.sigs.k8s.io/), `kind`, cluster on the bootstrap machine.
+Then, Tanzu Community Edition uses it to provision the final management cluster to the platform of your choice, depending on whether you are deploying to vSphere, Amazon EC2, Azure, or Docker.
+After the deployment of the management cluster finishes successfully, the temporary `kind` cluster is deleted.

 ### Tanzu CLI

-Tanzu CLI provides commands that facilitate many of the operations that you can perform with your management cluster.
+Tanzu CLI provides commands that facilitate many of the operations that you can perform with your clusters.
 However, for certain operations, you still need to use `kubectl`.